 Now Kimpton is part of the IHG group that previously only had the mid-range Hotel Indigo brand for the cool kids.
 You can count on decor that is always interesting, a daily complimentary wine hour for mingling, and attractive rooms.
 They’re pet-friendly and Kimpton guests also can rely on professional service that isn’t too aloof.

 The Hyatt brand was best-known for huge convention hotels before they went through an acquisition binge the past decade and also developed a few new brands.
 The Andaz one has allowed them to appeal to upscale travelers who weren’t the type who went for the traditional look and feel of a Park Hyatt.

 Andaz resorts usually employ a cutting-edge architect and designer in the building process and there’s a much stronger attention to unique details and nods to local culture than you usually find in a multinational chain hotel brand.
 Their tag line is, “You’ll know it when you sense it.”
 They currently have 22 properties, with 8 of them in the USA.
-The shot above is their resort in the Riviera Maya of Mexico.
+The shot below is their resort in the Guanacaste area of Costa Rica.

 As with Kimpton, Thompson Hotels operated as an independent brand for many years, getting lots of write-ups and awards.
 Then Hyatt swallowed them up to liven up their portfolio.
 Thompson Hotels are artsy in a different way in each location with a few consistent elements.
 “Spacious bathrooms include state of the art rain showers, signature robes and D.S. & Durga products.”

 The chain has six design hotels in different U.S. cities and four in Mexico and the Caribbean.
 Have a good time in such cool locations as Nashville, Seattle, and Zihuatanejo.